YYHEggEgg/GIUserAssemblyHelper/Tutorial.md

 This is a program based on this trick, which is hosted on GitHub: [GIUserAssemblyHelper](https://github.com/YYHEggEgg/GIUserAssemblyHelper)

-Because the certain anime game have protection of UA since 33.0 version, we no longer use UA Patch, so I don't bother writing replace feature. :D

-If you want to know, after you get the RSA key values (the one in the file and another one you want to write into), split them into 8-bits long parts, find the original one and replace it.
-It's not hard though.

 ## Afterwards - Usage

-Notice: don't hurrying decoding `query_cur_region` data, only to find stuck with following problems:
+Notice: don't directly use gotten C# XML Key, only to find stuck with following problems:

 - The program outputs 2 RSAKeyValues.
-Obviously, you can guess the longer one is the private key (`S1Pri`), and the shorter one is the public key (`S2Pub`).
+Obviously, you can guess the longer one is the private key (`ClientPri`), and the shorter one is the public key (`ServerPub`).

-- It outputs is neither PEM format nor other, but probably a common format in Unity. (?)
+- It outputs is neither PEM format nor other, but a common format in C# (or .NET).
   For a public key, it's two paramters `Modulus` and `Exponent`.
 You may refer to the RSA encryption process.

   By using software like **openssl**, you can generate PEM format keys from Modulus and Exponent.